top of page

 Edelweiss is an enduring sign of true love.
 As it usually grows at high altitudes on slippery slopes, it's difficult and dangerous to reach and pick.
 If a man brings his sweetheart an edelweiss he himself has picked, it's considered an act of undying love and devotion.

-Unfortunately for the Edelweiss, it becomes hugely popular in the middle of the 19th century and almost goes extinct.
+Unfortunately for the edelweiss, it becomes hugely popular in the middle of the 19th century and almost goes extinct.
 Mountain tourism, romance movements and European natural health trends threaten the plant.
 It's under state protection today.

 Edelweiss plants and flowers